dankerrigan/riak-data-migrator/README.md

 -c <clusterNameFile.txt> Specify a file containing line delimited Riak
         Cluster Host Names.
 Required if a host name is not specified. host name is not specified.
--p <portNumber> Specify Riak Port.
+-p <pbcPortNumber> Specify Riak Protocol Buffers Port.
 If not specified, defaults to 8087.
+-H <httpPortNumber> Specify Riak HTTP Port.
+If not specified, defaults to 8098.
 -v Verbose output, shows number of ops/sec every second --riakworkercount Specify the number of workers used to read from/write
     to Riak.